-Since 2001, the goal of Addict Help has been to help those with an addiction to drugs or alcohol find resources to aid in a successful recovery and overcome their addictive behavior.
+Since 2001, the goal of Addict Help has been helping those with an addiction find resources to aid in a successful recovery and overcome addictive behavior.

-One of our main objectives is to research the addiction community and find the highest quality treatment centers in America so that visitors to our website can make a better-informed choice if they decide to enter into rehab treatment.
+One of our main objectives is to research the addiction community and find the highest quality resources so visitors to our website can make a better-informed choices.

 After talking with people in recovery, and treatment professionals who help others get clean and sober, we have created our list of the best rehabs in the US.

-All of the information provided on our website is free to use by anyone with an addiction, as well as those who aren’t addicted to any substances, but are trying to help a friend or family member transition through troubled times.
+All of the information provided on our website is free to use by anyone with an addiction, as well as family, friends trying to help a friend or family member transition through troubled times.

 We know firsthand through our own experience how difficult it can be to live a life in the grips of the disease of addiction.
 We struggled for years trying to find a way out and through the help of many others, we found our way home to a happy and fulfilling life of sobriety.